zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5a_connection_wallet.md

 ![](./images/500a/Picture100-16.png " ")

-### Connecting to the database using SQL Developer

-Start SQL Developer and create a connection for your database using the default administrator account 'ADMIN' by following these steps.

 ## Step 2: Connect to the database using SQL Developer

+-   Start SQL Developer and create a connection for your database using the default administrator account 'ADMIN' by following these steps.
 -   Click the **New Connection** icon in the Connections toolbox on the top left of the SQL Developer homepage.

 ![](./images/500a/snap0014653.jpg " ")